awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

     --amzn-client-token myClientToken1
 ```

-The create\-software\-update\-job command returns a JSON object that contains the job ID and job ARN:
+The `create-software-update-job` command returns a JSON response that contains the job ID, job ARN, and software version that was installed by the update:

 ```
 {
     "IotJobId": "Greengrass-OTA-c3bd7f36-ee80-4d42-8321-a1da0e5b1303",
-    "IotJobArn": "arn:aws::iot:region:123456789012:job/Greengrass-OTA-c3bd7f36-ee80-4d42-8321-a1da0e5b1303"
+    "IotJobArn": "arn:aws::iot:region:123456789012:job/Greengrass-OTA-c3bd7f36-ee80-4d42-8321-a1da0e5b1303",
+    "PlatformSoftwareVersion": "1.9.2"
 }
 ```

-The create\-software\-update\-job command has the following parameters:
+The `create-software-update-job` command has the following parameters:

 `--update-targets-architecture`
 The architecture of the core device\.
 Must be one of `armv7l`, `x86_64`, or `aarch64`\.